brianglass/anastasis/files/26_september.md

 Glory.
 Both now.<span style="color:red"> Theotokion.</span>

-All your mysteries are beyond understanding, all beyond glory, O Mother of God; sealed in purity and guarded in virginity you were recognised to be truly a Mother, in giving birth to the true God: imÂ­plore him that our souls may be saved.
+All your mysteries are beyond understanding, all beyond glory, O Mother of God; sealed in purity and guarded in virginity you were recognised to be truly a Mother, in giving birth to the true God: im­plore him that our souls may be saved.

 <span style="color:red">And Dismissal.</span>